-Pursuant to Article 30 of the By-laws, the Board of Statutory Auditors consists of three Permanent Auditors and three Alternate Auditors appointed by the Shareholders' Meeting in accordance with the procedures described in paragraph 2.4.2 below.
+Pursuant to Article 30.1 of the By-laws, the Board of Statutory Auditors consists of three Standing Auditors and three Alternate Auditors appointed by the Shareholders' Meeting in accordance with the procedures described in paragraph 2.4.2 below.

-The acting Board of Statutory Auditors - appointed by the Ordinary Shareholders Meeting of the Company on 28 May, 2014 - whose term of office will expire at the meeting to approve the financial statements for the year ended on 31 December 2016, is composed of the following Statutory Auditors: Gianluca Ferrero (Chairman), Alessandro Michelotti and Fioranna Vittoria Negri.
+The acting Board of Statutory Auditors - appointed by the Ordinary Shareholders' Meeting of the Company on 19 May 2017 - whose term of office will expire at the meeting to approve the financial statements for the year ended on 31 December 2019, is composed of the following Statutory Auditors: Gianluca Ferrero (Chairman), Fioranna Vittoria Negri and Roberto Spada.

-The Shareholders' Meeting of 28 May 2014 also appointed Claudia Mezzabotta and Flavia Daunia Minutillo as Alternate Auditors.
+The Shareholders' Meeting of 19 May 2017 also appointed Alberto De Nigro, Flavia Daunia Minutillo and Massimiliano Nova as Alternate Auditors.

-The acting Auditors satisfy the integrity and professionalism requirements of Article 148, paragraph 4, of the Italian Consolidated Financial Act (TUF) and of the Decree No. 162 adopted by the Ministry of Justice on 30 March 2000.
-For the purposes of Article 1, paragraph 2, letters b) and c), of such Decree, the Company's activities are deemed to be closely associated with the areas of commercial law, tax law, business economics and corporate finance, as well as areas related to naval engineering.
+From 28 May 2014 until the Shareholders' Meeting of 19 May 2017, the Board of Statutory Auditors was composed of the standing auditors.
+Gianluca Ferrero (Chairman).
+Alessandro Michelotti and Fioranna Vittoria Negri.
+The alternate auditors were Claudia Mezzabotta and Flavia Daunia Minutillo.
+The acting Statutory Auditors satisfy the integrity and professionalism requirements of Article 148, paragraph 4, of the Italian Consolidated Law on Finance (TUF) and by the Regulation adopted by Ministry of Justice Decree No. 162 of 30 March, 2000.
+For the purposes of Article 1, paragraph 2, letters b) and c), of this Decree, the Company's activities are closely associated with the areas of commercial law, tax law, business economics and corporate finance, as well as areas related to naval engineering.

-The members of the Board of Statutory Auditors also satisfy the independence requirements provided for by Article 148, paragraph 3, of the Consolidated Financial Act as well as those recommended by the Corporate Governance Code.
-The satisfaction of the aforementioned requirements was certified by suitable declarations formulated for this purpose and signed by the Auditors and, lastly, verified by the Board of Statutory Auditors at its meeting held on 15 February 2017.
+The members of the Board of Statutory

+Auditors also satisfy the independence

+requirements provided for by Article 148,

+paragraph 3, of the Consolidated Law on

+Finance (TUF) as well as those recommended

+by the Corporate Governance Code.

+The satisfaction of the abovementioned

+requirements was certified by suitable

+declarations formulated for this purpose and

+signed by the Auditors and, lastly, verified by

+the Board of Statutory Auditors at its meeting

+held on 15 February 2018.

 The Auditors, also by virtue of the foregoing, act independently from all Shareholders.
-Therefore an Auditor who - independently or on behalf of third parties - has an interest in a particular transaction/